 When you’re booked on one of Ethiopian’s B787s, there’s no way to know upfront which kind of Business Class product you will get (angled versus full lie-flat seat).
-This review only covers the fully lie-flat Business Class seat, which is identical to the one that is installed on United Airlines B787s and Qatar Airways’ A330 planes.
+This review only covers the fully lie-flat Business Class seat, which is identical to the one installed on United Airlines B787s and Qatar Airways’ A330 planes.

-The armrest that is shared between paired seats features a small shared table (for drinks and snacks), the seat controls, and the remote control for the entertainment system.
-It also houses a fold-out tray table which needs to be pulled out for any use.
+The armrest shared between paired seats features a small shared table (for drinks and snacks), the seat controls, and the remote control for the entertainment system.
+It also houses a fold-out tray table that needs to be pulled out for any use.
 On the other side of the seat, behind the headrest, is a small, difficult to reach storage compartment, where you find a universal AC power outlet and a USB port.

 The seat goes fully flat (180 degrees recline), but again, your sleep comfort will depend on the seat you choose: except for the bulkhead seats in row 1 (which come with large ottomans), the footrests are too narrow for a good night’s rest.

 What are the best Business Class seats on Ethiopian’s B787s?